 1. Contract terms

-1.1 This agreement shall be in effect from the date specified on the quote and has a minimum term of 3 months, unless otherwise indicated on the signed quote.
+1.1 This agreement shall be in effect from the date specified on the quote and has a minimum term of 3 months, unless otherwise indicated in writing.

 2. Payment terms

 2.1 The Client will pay to the Company the charges specified in the quote, plus any expenses incurred by the Company whilst carrying out the service on the client’s behalf.

 2.2 In relation to expenses, the Company shall: